stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/FMC/FMC_SDRAM_DataMemory/readme.txt

 The user has to configure his preferred toolchain using the provided linker file.
 The RAM zone is modified in order to use the external memory as a RAM.

+At this stage, all the used data can be located in the external SDRAM memory.

+The user can use the debugger's watch to evaluate "uwTabAddr" and "MSPValue" variables values which should be equal to "0xC00xxxxx".

 @par Directory contents